astronomer/docs/learn/airflow-setup-teardown.md

 ![Setup/teardown relationships multiple setup](/img/guides/airflow-setup-teardown-multiple_teardowns_decorators.png)

-If your setup/teardown grouping contains more than one setup and one teardown task, you need to define several dependencies, when not using the `setups` argument.
+If your setup/teardown workflow contains more than one setup and one teardown task, you need to define several dependencies, when not using the `setups` argument.
 Each setup task needs to be set as an upstream dependency to each teardown task.
-The example below shows a setup/teardown grouping of two setup tasks and two teardown tasks.
-To define the grouping four dependencies need to be set.
+The example below shows a setup/teardown workflow of two setup tasks and two teardown tasks.
+To define the workflow, you need to set four dependencies.

 ```python
 (